Wide_Wide_Text_IO is similar in most respects to Text_IO, except that

 [ " a b c d e f " ]

 This scheme is compatible with use of the full Wide_Wide_Character set.
-On input, brackets coding can also be used for upper half characters, e.g., ["C1"] for lower case a.
-However, on output, brackets notation is only used for wide characters with a code greater than 16#FF#.
+On input, brackets coding can also be used for upper half characters, e.g.,

 If is also possible to use the other Wide_Character encoding methods, such as Shift-JIS, but the other schemes cannot support the full range of wide wide characters.
 An attempt to output a character that cannot be represented using the encoding scheme for the file causes Constraint_Error to be raised.
 An invalid wide character sequence on input also causes Constraint_Error to be raised.